 2) Stress and Overstimulation

-- Just as under-stimulation can lead your cat to seek the shelter of a dark location, too much engagement can affect them the same way.
-You need to strike the right balance.
+Just as under-stimulation can lead your cat to seek the shelter of a dark location, too much engagement can affect them the same way.

-- At least once or twice a day, spend 15-20 minutes with your cat and help them to relax through a petting session.
-While playtime interaction is vital, so is some calming interaction.
+Once or twice a day, spend 15-20 minutes with your cat and help them to relax with a petting session.
+While playtime is vital, so is some type of calming interaction.

 3) Lack of Social Skills